 Applicant attorneys unusually charge an hourly fee.
 It’s more common to work on a percentage of any compensation received for a claimant, anywhere from 10% to 30%.

 Workers compensation attorneys work in an office environment, often employed in a law agency or a corporate legal department.
 Frequent travel to hearings, interventions, statements, and job sites can be required.
-Long hours can be required due to travelling to hearings and depositions in different locations, and when preparing for hearings.
+Long hours can be required due to traveling to hearings and depositions in different locations, and when preparing for hearings.